Wallace Township, Pennsylvania: Education

-It is in the Downingtown Area School District.
+Wallace Township is in the Downingtown Area School District.

-Almost all of the township is zoned to Springton Manor Elementary School while a small part is zoned to Brandywine Wallace Elementary School.
+Almost all of the township is zoned to Springton Manor Elementary School, while a small part is zoned to Brandywine Wallace Elementary School.

 Most of the township is zoned to Downingtown Middle School and Downingtown West High School, while a small portion is zoned to Lionville Middle School and Downingtown East High School.

 Transportation

 As of 2018, there were 36.93 mi of public roads in Wallace Township, of which 2.90 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 14.82 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 19.21 miles were maintained by the township.

-The Pennsylvania Turnpike (I-76) passes through the northeastern portion of the township along a northwest-southeast alignment, but the nearest interchange is at Pennsylvania Route 100 in Uwchlan Township.
-Pennsylvania Route 82 follows North Manor Road along a north-south alignment through the western corner of the township.
-Pennsylvania Route 282 follows Creek Road along a northwest-southeast alignment next to the East Branch Brandywine Creek through the center of the township.
+The Pennsylvania Turnpike (I-76) passes through the northeastern portion of the township along a northwest–southeast alignment, but the nearest interchange is at Pennsylvania Route 100 in Uwchlan Township.
+Pennsylvania Route 82 follows North Manor Road along a north–south alignment through the western corner of the township.
+Pennsylvania Route 282 follows Creek Road along a northwest–southeast alignment next to the East Branch Brandywine Creek through the center of the township.